Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 ```
 🚨 Los Angeles tenants deserve safety and justice.

-We DEMAND a Tenant Abuse Hotline NOW.
+We DEMAND an Independent Tenant Abuse Hotline NOW.

 For too long, city agencies like @lahd___ and @lacountydcba have failed to protect renters from
 slumlords—enabling violence, burnings, lockouts, and constructive eviction.